WANT TO TRY SCUBA DIVING IN GRAN CANARIA? EVERYTHING YOU NEED TO KNOW FOR YOUR FIRST DIVE!

 What is the first thing I will do when I arrive at the dive centre?

-First you need to fill in some paperwork at your chosen dive center.
+First we will fill in some paperwork.
 For your first Scuba diving lesson you will have to complete two pieces of paperwork.
 The paperwork has two main parts:

-- The first part is a liability release form.
+- The second form is a liability release form.
 Although scuba diving is a very safe sport, as with all water sports we do have to discuss the risks involved.

-What equipment should I expect to use when scuba diving?
+What equipment should I expect to use I TRY scuba diviNG IN GRAN CANARIA?

-After you have completed your paperwork, expect to try on your scuba diving equipment!
-You will most likely need to try on your wetsuit and boots to make sure they fit!
-The rest of your equipment will be loaded into the van/boat by the dive center staff.
-The following list is the equipment that PADI requires you to have for your first dive:
+After you have completed your paperwork, our PADI instructors will help size your wetsuit and boots to make sure they fit correctly.
+The rest of your equipment will be loaded into the van by our team of instructors.
+The following list is the equipment that you will be provided with for your first dive:

 - A mask